 Oldest Payslip (dating back to circa 3300 BC)

 Mesopotamia, the cradle of civilization, boasts a lasting legacy that relates to many of humanity’s ‘firsts’.
 One among them pertains to a 5,300-year-old tablet originally salvaged from the city of Uruk (in modern-day Iraq).
 Inscribed with the pictorial language of cuneiform, this artifact depicts a human head eating from a bowl and drinking from a conical vessel.
 The bowl represents ‘ration’, while the conical glass alludes to the consumption of beer.

 And more than just this human visage, the tablet is also marked with scratches that basically record the quantity of beer assigned to each worker.
 Simply put, the ancient Mesopotamian artifact is the world’s oldest known payslip that rather hints at how the hierarchical system of workers and employers existed even five millenniums ago – and they were possibly connected by the exchange of beer (before the invention of token money).

 In other words, given the absence of a full-fledged currency system, the employers opted for ingenious methods of ‘paying’ their workers.
 And one of them pertained to the doling out of the much-loved beverage of beer.
 As Gus O’Donnell, a former Cabinet Secretary and Head of the British Civil Service told BBC in 2010 –

-This clay artifact in question that rather mirrors our modern-day grievances, is Babylonian in origin (harking back to 1750 BC) and is currently kept in the British Museum.
-As for the inscription, the passage details quite a grudge-bearing customer complaint from one Nanni to one Ea-nasir, regarding two shipments of copper ore – considered as a very precious resource in the ancient world.
+This clay artifact in question which rather mirrors our modern-day grievances is Babylonian in origin (harking back to 1750 BC) and is currently kept in the British Museum.
+As for the inscription, the passage details quite a grudge-bearing customer complaint from one Nanni to one Ea-Nasir, regarding two shipments of copper ore – considered as a very precious resource in the ancient world.

 The translation is as follows –